Image

 Capstone course required for all philosophy majors.
 Students will explore in depth a specific topic either in the history of philosophy or in contemporary practical or theoretical philosophy and will write a substantial original essay appropriate for a senior thesis.
 Topics will differ by section and semester.
 3 undergraduate hours.
 No graduate credit.
 Prerequisite: PHIL 202, PHIL 203, PHIL 206, PHIL 222, PHIL 223.
 Restricted to Philosophy and CS + Philosophy majors with Senior Standing.
 Philosophy majors (and CS + Philosophy majors matriculated before Fall 2020) are required to have PHIL 202 (or equivalent), PHIL 203, and PHIL 206.
 CS + Philosophy majors (matriculated after Fall 2020) are required to have PHIL 202 (or equivalent), PHIL 222, and PHIL 223.

-Study of selected major philosophers, movements, problems, or topics in the history of philosophy.
-2 or 4 graduate hours.
-No professional credit.
-Approved for Letter and S/U grading.
+Selected topics in contemporary logical theory.
+Approved for letter and S/U grading.
 May be repeated.
 Letter grading applies when offered for 4 hours of credit.
 For Stage 3 Philosophy PhD students this course is approved for S/U grading when offered for 2 hours of credit.
 Prerequisite: Consent of instructor for non-philosophy graduate students.

-Seminar designed to study special problems in social philosophy.
-See Schedule for current topics.
+Intensive study of selected problems or topics in contemporary philosophy.
 Approved for letter and S/U grading.
 May be repeated.
 Letter grading applies when offered for 4 hours of credit.
 For Stage 3 Philosophy PhD students this course is approved for S/U grading when offered for 2 hours of credit.
 Prerequisite: Consent of instructor for non-philosophy graduate students.

 PHIL 583 - Individual Topics